eaglebush/WebCSV/index.md

 > A schema column information can omit the column name, leaving the data type alone

 As a side-effect of the column information, the data type for a database table structure could be adapted easily.
-A table could also be created from the information in the column definition.
+The column definitions could be used to create a simple table in a database.

 ### Body

-The WebCSV body comes the payload body of an HTTP request.
+The body comes the payload of an HTTP request.
 The payload is a regular CSV data format.
 Any CSV parser that can handle quoted strings should have no problem parsing it.
-Naturally, the CSV header should be removed from it.
-The schema column information should be followed to validate the parsed data.
-If the column names is required, the `hdr` schema information should indicate if column headers should be taken care of.
+The CSV column headers should be removed if the `hdr` schema flag is set to false.
+To validate the parsed data, the schema column information can be used.

 Sample: